 The criteria were developed taking into account existing systems for hazard classification, such as EU- Supply and Use System, the Canadian and US Pesticide systems, GESAMP hazard evaluation procedure, IMO Scheme for Marine Pollutant, the European Road and Rail Transport Scheme (RID/ADR), and the US Land Transport.
-These systems include supply and subsequent use of chemicals, the sea transport of chemical substances as well as transport of chemical substances by road and rail.
+These systems include supply and subsequent use of chemicals, the sea transport of chemicals as well as transport of chemicals by road and rail.
 The harmonized criteria are therefore intended to identify hazardous chemicals in a common way for use throughout all these systems.
-To address the needs for all different sectors (transport, supply and use) it was necessary to create two different sub-classes, one Acute sub-class, consisting of three categories and one Chronic sub-class, consisting of 4 categories.
+To address the needs for all different sectors (transport, supply and use) it was necessary to create two different subclasses, one sub-class for acute aquatic hazards, consisting of three categories and one sub-class for lont-term aquatic hazards, consisting of 4 categories.
 The Acute classification sub-class makes provision for two acute hazard categories (Acute 2 and 3) not normally used when considering packaged goods.
-For substances transported in bulk, there are a number of regulatory decisions that can uniquely arise because of the bulk quantities being considered.
-For these situations, for example where decisions are required on the ship type to be used, consideration of all acute hazard categories as well as the chronic hazard categories are considered important.
+For chemicals transported in bulk, there are a number of regulatory decisions that can uniquely arise because of the bulk quantities being considered.
+For these situations, for example where decisions are required on the ship type to be used, consideration of all acute hazard categories as well as the long-term hazard categories are considered important.
 The following paragraphs describe in detail the criteria to be used in defining each of these hazard categories.